jeffsp/SPOC/README.md

   - [ ] Unit/integration tests
 - [ ] spoc generate: Generate data for each point
   - [ ] Show progress
+  - [ ] Generate tile numbers for input into tiler
+  - [ ] Generate overlapping tile numbers based upon connected component IDs for input into the tiler
   - [ ] pca: Perform a principal components analysis
     - [ ] Set the PCA radius
   - [ ] connected component IDs based upon location and, optionally, other fields